 Alexa for Apps introduces the Alexa for Apps non-mobile experience, also known as "Send to Phone."
 This feature lets users use an Alexa-enabled device (such as an Amazon Echo) to access your mobile apps and websites.

 In Alexa for Apps, a single Alexa skill can provide deep links to both iOS and Android apps.
 If you already have existing deep links, you can use them in your skill just as they are, without changing your app.

 Alexa for Apps capabilities and limitations

-Alexa for Apps lets you connect customers to content or functionality in your iOS app, Android app, or website.
-If a customer invokes your skill on an Alexa-enabled device, you can send an app link to their phone in a push notification and a card.
+Alexa for Apps lets you connect users to content or functionality in your iOS app, Android app, or website.
+If a user invokes your skill on an Alexa-enabled device, you can send an app link to their phone in a push notification and a card.
 If they do so on a mobile device, you can directly open your app or website on the device.

 Amazon only supports Alexa for Apps for Alexa custom skills.
 You can't use Alexa for Apps with skills that use pre-built interaction models, such as Smart Home, music, or video skills.

 When your skill makes an Alexa for Apps request, your user has a mobile or non-mobile experience, depending on the device they're using.
 If they're on an Alexa-enabled mobile device or the Alexa app, Alexa launches your app on their phone and takes them to the deep-linked content.
 If they're on a non-mobile Alexa-enabled device, such as an Amazon Echo, Alexa sends your deep link to their phone as a push notification.
 When they tap the notification, the link takes them to your app or website.